smazurk/tp-automationrules/SizeToEffort/Readme.md

-Size Dropdown CF to Developer Effort (default role) in Targetprocess
+Size Dropdown CF to InitialEstimate for Features in Targetprocess